Is Your Incident Response Plan Ready for a Cyber Security Breach?By: Jeff Multz

 Advanced Persistent Threats are attacks that occur upon your network nonstop until the attackers get what they want.
 The defensive tools, procedures and other controls commonly put in place to handle commodity security threats are often ineffective against targeted advanced threats.
 This is because the actors behind the intrusion are focused on a specific target and are able to customize and adapt their Tactics, Techniques and Procedures (TTP) to predict and circumvent information security controls and standard incident response practices.
 No matter what types of defense mechanisms you have in place, the cyber threat actors will adapt their tools and strategies to your entire network until either they achieve their objectives or decide the cost of the attack operation outweighs the perceived value of their objectives.
 The attackers are focused on earning a return on their investment for their tradecraft and efforts.

 It's nearly impossible to protect yourself from attackers who are intent on gaining entrance into your network without maintaining good defensive controls and postures, and watching your network 24x7x365.
 Even if you think you are protected, it is always a good measure to be proactive.
 Targeted Threat Hunting dives into your network to actively search for any presence of a cyber attacker hiding within your systems.
 These attackers burrow malware inside your network so well, that most organizations have no knowledge of the intruders' presence (outside of a “slow network”), and the attackers can live there for months or years before you or quite embarrassingly, a third-party notices.
 If your network is being monitored by your company or an outsourced IT security partner, you are more likely to discover that your network has been invaded.
 You'd likely notice suspicious network activity, prompting you to examine the situation.
 You would also likely notice when an attacker has either entered your network or left it.
 The best time to stop cyber attackers is upon their entrance, before they can access or exfiltrate any information.
-Our Dell SecureWorks Security Incident Response (IR) Retainer Service Program will allow a responder to react to your suspected breach within minutes and can put an incident response team at your site between 24 and 36 hours.
+Our incident response best practices set a new bar and allow a responder to react to your suspected breach within minutes and can put a cyber-insurance manager at your site between 24 and 36 hours.

 An attacker can get in the front door, or inside your network, but he still has to find a way to where you house your most valuable data.
 When he enters, he most likely has to take measured steps to discover where your valuable servers are, which he wants to access.
 Think of your network as a palace.
 If someone breaks into your palace and enters the foyer, he has to discover where you hide your treasures.
 Then, he has to physically go to that room and search for the loot.
 If your loot is hidden inside a safe within a locked home office, he has to pick the lock to the door and then the lock to the safe.
 Discovering where you hide your treasures takes the attacker time, so does accessing the location.
 Compare it to the thief in your house who has to walk down hallways to peer into rooms, bypassing inside laser security traps in your home just to get to the rooms where your valuables are stored.
 So, the moment the thief arrives in your palace, is not the moment he accesses your valuables.
 That part could take the thief a lot of time, especially, if you have security alarms and locks throughout the palace.
 So, too, the longer a cyber-attacker is in your network, the more time he has to explore and discover where you store your valuable data, such as your financial information and your customer data base.
 The longer an attacker is in your network, the more time he has to access your information and to build secret “back doors” that will allow him to secretly re-enter your network when you finally discover his presence and close off the door in which he entered.
 That is the biggest problem we see when organizations try to remove malware themselves.
 They don't realize that a cyber-attacker has likely planted more malware than they see and aren't aware of all the backdoors he has created to easily re-enter the network.